Rudtrack/structured-tree/README.md

 For embed/ref, Dendron format is an extension of the Obsidian format.
 You can see Dendron documentation about
 [Note Reference](https://wiki.dendron.so/notes/f1af56bb-db27-47ae-8406-61a98de6c78c)

+## Recommended Additional Plugins

+I recommend installing [Structured](https://github.com/dobrovolsky/obsidian-structure) by [Dobrovolsky Bohdan](https://github.com/dobrovolsky) alongside this plugin.
+It makes it significantly easier to rename and manage your hierarchical notes

 # Attribution